Skip to main content

 3. To join the labour market without specialisation.

-The evaluation of teachers aims to improve their individual performance and the quality of public education and in general the pedagogical, didactic and support work offered by educational and support structures.
-This evaluation is carried out in accordance with the principles of impartiality, service, educational and support capacity and efficiency of executives, teachers and members of the special educational and auxiliary staff, taking into account the specificity of the offered educational, pedagogical and support work.
+Teacher assessment and evaluation aims to improve the individual performance of teachers and the quality of the public education system, in terms of the general pedagogical, didactic and support work offered by educational and support structures.
+This evaluation is carried out in accordance with the principles of impartiality and takes into consideration efficient service, and the ability for educational and support of teachers and special educational and auxiliary staff.
+The actual specificities of the offered educational, pedagogical and support work are also taken into account.

-Details on Teacher’s evaluation, they can be found in the section 6.3 Assessment in general lower seondary education.
+Details on Teacher’s evaluation can be found in the section 6.3 Assessment in general lower seondary education.

 Fields and evaluation criteria of teachers' work